-In each induction flask approximately 15 calluses are normally produced Close observation is required, as callus formation is never uniform.
-When there are more than 10 small calluses/flask they are transferred to the regeneration medium When only a few calluses are plesent it is necessary to decide to transfer or wait for more callus formation If the latter is the case and new calluses appear, the first formed calluses are discarded, since large calluses seldom regenerate plants Calluses are transferred in mass by filtering the entire contents of the induction flask on a Buchner funnel apparatus It is important to use a flat vacuum filter to obtain a uniform dispersion of the calluses on the filter paper Uninitiated anthers and small calluses are collected on a 9 cm filter, which is the same size as the regeneration container The filter paper is inverted and placed on top of the induction medium and tapped lightly to embed the The filter paper is removed, and the calluses calluses in the medium The regeneration container is sealed and placed remain on the medium under artificial lighting until regeneration With this method, one person can prepare approximately 150 to 200 flasks/day containing a total of 2,000 to 3,000 calluses This is equivalent to 1 5 to 2 crosses/day The advantage of this method is that the unit of work is the panicle, eliminating the need to transfer individually thousands of calluses to test tubes these techniques a deliberate attempt has been made to employ locally available glassware This is important as imported scientific glassware is expensive, and with the large volume of material the total cost would be prohibitive for many developing countries.
-Baby food jars (125 ml) are ideal for callus induction flasks and are readily available Regular fruit jars (9 cm diameter) can be cut and made into regeneration containers.
-In Colombia, we have purchased sufficient glassware to handle 100 crosses/year at a total cost of approximately US\$1,200
+In each induction flask approximately 15 calluses are normally produced.
+Close observation is required, as callus formation is never uniform.
+When there are more than 10 small calluses/flask they are transferred to the regeneration medium.
+When only a few calluses are present it is necessary to decide to transfer or wait for more callus formation.
+If the latter is the case and new calluses appear, the first formed calluses are discarded, since large calluses seldom regenerate plants.
+Calluses are transferred in mass by filtering the entire contents of the induction flask on a Buchner funnel apparatus.
+It is important to use a flat vacuum filter to obtain a uniform dispersion of the calluses on the filter paper.
+Uninitiated anthers and small calluses are collected on a 9 cm filter, which is the same size as the regeneration container.
+The filter paper is inverted and placed on top of the induction medium and tapped lightly to embed the calluses in the medium.
+The filter paper is removed, and the calluses remain on the medium.
+The regeneration container is sealed and placed under artificial lighting until regeneration.
+With this method, one person can prepare approximately 150 to 200 flasks/day containing a total of 2,000 to 3,000 calluses.
+This is equivalent to 1.5 to 2 crosses/day.
+The advantage of this method is that the unit of work is the panicle, eliminating the need to transfer individually thousands of calluses to test tubes.

+In summary, two laboratory assistants using the previously indicated methods can handle 100 crosses per year.
+In developing these techniques a deliberate attempt has been made to employ locally available glassware.
+This is important as imported scientific glassware is expensive, and with the large volume of material the total cost would be prohibitive for many developing countries.
+Baby food jars (125 ml) are ideal for callus induction flasks and are readily available.
+Regular fruit jars (9 cm diameter) can be cut and made into regeneration containers.
+In Colombia, we have purchased sufficient glassware to handle 100 crosses/year at a total cost of approximately US\$1,200.